-AUTO EQ (Automatic Equalization): Press AUTO EQ to select the equalization setting while playing a CD.
-The equalization is stored whenever a CD is played.
-For more information on AUTO EQ, see "AUTO EQ" listed previously in this section.
+EQ or AUTO EQ (Equalization): Press EQ, or depending on the radio, AUTO EQ, to select the desired customized equalization setting while playing a CD.
+The equalization is automatically set when a CD is played.
+See "EQ" or "AUTO EQ" listed previously for more information.